oaxacaariana/VirtualInterview/docs/routes.md

 1. User selects a resume and enters interview context.
 2. The app loads resume text and prior context.
+3. The browser can enable microphone input, camera preview, and optional eye-contact tracking.
-3. The app generates interview prompts with OpenAI.
+4. The app generates interview prompts with OpenAI.
+5. Interviewer replies can be spoken back through the TTS endpoint.
-4. Each turn is persisted.
+6. Each turn is persisted.
-5. Turn reviews are generated asynchronously.
+7. Turn reviews are generated asynchronously.
-6. Final review is generated when the interview is closed.
+8. Final review is generated when the interview is closed.

 ## High-Level Admin Flow